tlsfuzzer/tlsfuzzer/docs/source/timing-analysis.rst

 For example, in RSA decryption test case, the classes could have been "decrypts to a message of 32 bytes", "decrypts to a message of 16 bytes", and "causes decryption error".
-Then the csv file would have three columns with values that represent processing times (in seconds) of those ciphertexts.
+Then the CSV file would have three columns with values that represent processing times (in seconds) of those ciphertexts.

 But the classes can be of any arbitrary tests that we expect the same